bevyengine/bevy/release-content/migration-guides/convert-coordinates.md

 This is why we are now gradually rolling out support for corrected glTF imports.
 You will now be greeted by the following warning when using the old behavior:

-> Starting from Bevy 0.18, all imported glTF models will be rotated by 180 degrees around the Y axis to align with Bevy's coordinate system.
+> Starting from Bevy 0.18, by default all imported glTF models will be rotated by 180 degrees around the Y axis to align with Bevy's coordinate system.
 > You are currently importing glTF files using the old behavior.
-To already opt into the new import behavior, enable the `gltf_convert_coordinates_default` feature.
+Consider opting-in to the new import behavior by enable the `gltf_convert_coordinates_default` feature.
+> If you encounter any issues please file a bug!
-> If you want to continue using the old behavior, additionally set the corresponding option in the `GltfPlugin` or `GltfLoaderSettings`.
-See the migration guide for more details.
+> If you want to continue using the old behavior going forward (even when the default changes in 0.18), manually set the corresponding option in the `GltfPlugin` or `GltfLoaderSettings`.
+> See the migration >guide for more details.

 As the warning says, you can opt into the new behavior by enabling the `gltf_convert_coordinates_default` feature in your `Cargo.toml`: